Reflections by an American Participant in the Executive Yuan Occupation

 Despite the general valorization of the Sunflower Movement by the public in the present, this remains so.
 Almost nobody I involved in the Executive Yuan occupation attempt that I did not know personally was willing to speak to me for this article.
 Moreover, I will just freely admit there are things I know of that I am not reporting on, because apart from the standing legal trials of individuals I do not want to see harm come to, that this is still controversial and potentially damaging to future organization requires I play dumb and deaf whereas certain things are concerned.
 I can understand that, but there were other things I did not want to turn a blind eye to.

 One need only look at the current Jiang Yi-Huah trial to see that the issue of the violence used that night hasn’t just faded away into nowhere.
 But I also feel as though the events of that night are being slowly buried.
 There is much I just can’t confirm, because my picture is just too incomplete.
 For example, a Taipei Times article published that night claimed that three of the five yuans had been occupied for the first time in Taiwanese history, that is, including the Control Yuan.
-I recall hearing an announcement that a group of aboriginal students had occupied the Control Yuan sometime during the night in the staging ground.
+I recall hearing an announcement that a group of Indigenous students had occupied the Control Yuan sometime during the night in the staging ground.

 Yet I never heard anything about the Control Yuan occupation afterwards.
-Eventually a story emerged of fifty aboriginal students that became confused and went to the Control Yuan, rather than the Executive Yuan, maybe in the same way that some movie star went to the C.K.S.
+Eventually a story emerged of fifty Indigenous students that became confused and went to the Control Yuan, rather than the Executive Yuan, maybe in the same way that some movie star went to the C.K.S.
 Memorial rather than the Legislative Yuan during the night of the initial occupation.
 But whatever happened to them?
-I could never find out, there was certainly nothing about fifty aboriginal students being arrested in the news, Chinese or English.
+I could never find out, there was certainly nothing about fifty Indigenous students being arrested in the news, Chinese or English.

 Hell.
 It was difficult enough sorting out the accounts between the three different teams that attempted to charge the Executive Yuan.
 Although most visible was the front door charge, the incident at the back door also made it into the news.
 I even recall seeing pictures of myself lying on the ground in front of police in the news.
 Yet the existence of the side door team has been nearly forgotten about entirely, there are even participants in the charge that weren’t aware of its existence.